 |Minimum Charge||None||~£10 (minimum top-up)|

-In the UK, it’s possible to obtain a SIM card without ID.
+In the UK, you can obtain a new SIM card without any ID.
 However, this is not the case in all countries.
-For security reasons, many countries require proof of identity in order to obtain a SIM card.
+For security reasons, many countries require proof of identity before you’re able to obtain a SIM card.
 Your passport or UK driving license will normally suffice as a form of ID.
-We recommend checking local regulations before you leave home and taking your passport to the mobile phone store.
+We recommend checking the local regulations before you go abroad.
+It’s also worthwhile to bring your passport to the mobile phone store.

-Finally, when obtaining a SIM card abroad, make sure you obtain the right type of SIM card.
-Mobile phones use one of three SIM card types: Standard SIM, Micro SIM and Nano SIM.
+Finally, when obtaining a SIM card from abroad, make sure you obtain the right size of SIM card.
+Mobile phones use one of three types of SIM card: Standard SIM, Micro SIM and Nano SIM.
 You will need to choose the size that is appropriate for your phone.
-To find out which one you need, see our in-depth guide to SIM card types.
+To find out which one you require, see our in-depth guide to SIM card types.

 There are three different types of SIM cards.
 From left to right: Standard SIM, Micro SIM and Nano SIM.
-You’ll need to get the right one for your device.
+You will need to get the right one for your handset.
 Figure adapted from Wikipedia (CC-licensed).

-There are a couple of countries that have non-GSM based mobile networks.
+There are a couple of countries that have non-GSM networks.
 Non-GSM networks include Sprint (USA), Verizon (USA), China Telecom (China), PCCW (Hong Kong) and LG U+ (South Korea).
-You won’t be able to use a UK handset on these networks but your handset should automatically pick up a GSM-based alternative instead.
+You won’t be able to use a UK handset on these networks but your handset should automatically pick up a GSM-based alternative.

 A full list of GSM-based mobile networks can be found on the GSMA’s Mobile World Live website.

-When travelling abroad, your mobile operator won’t charge you for using a public wi-fi hotspot.
+When travelling abroad, your mobile operator will never charge you for using a public wi-fi hotspot.
 You can often get online for free by making use of wi-fi networks in hotels, restaurants, coffee shops, train stations and airports.
-This can be combined with a voice-over-IP application such as Skype for cheap phone calls to home.
+This can be combined with a voice-over-IP application such as Skype for cheap calls home.

-Please note that most public wi-fi hotspots are unencrypted.
-Any information that is transferred over the network can potentially be intercepted and read by other people.
-For this reason, you should avoid activities such as online banking on a public wi-fi network.
-You should also refrain from transmitting personal data or logging in to websites that do not use SSL encryption.
+Please note: most public wi-fi hotspots are totally unencrypted.
+Any information transferred over the network can be potentially intercepted and read by other people.
+For this reason, you should avoid sensitive activities when using public wi-fi (e.g. online banking).
+You should also refrain from transmitting personal data or logging in to websites that don’t yet use SSL encryption.
 Ideally, only use websites with https at the start of the address (they’re encrypted and provide much better security).

 If you’re calling home, you can save substantially by asking your friends and family to call you instead.
-This is because the cost of receiving a phone call whilst abroad is much less than the cost of initiating a phone call.
-For a 10 minute phone call, you can save £2.10 within the EU and £5 outside the EU simply by asking them to call you back immediately.
+This is because the cost of receiving a phone call abroad is much less than the cost of initiating the phone call yourself.
+For a 10 minute phone call, you can save £1.39 within the EU simply by asking the other person to call you back immediately.
 Outside of Europe, the saving is £5 for a 10 minute call.

 |Activity||Within the EU||Outside the EU|

-Remember, even when you’re abroad, your friends and family will pay the standard rate to call you on your UK number.
-Any friends with a mobile phone contract can use their inclusive minutes to call you.
-The only difference is that you’ll pay an extra fee to receive the call.
+Remember, even when you’re abroad, your friends and family will always pay the standard rate to call you on a UK number.
+Your friends can still use their inclusive minutes.
+The only difference to being in the UK is you’ll pay an extra fee to receive the call abroad.

 Saving Money by using Skype over Wi-Fi

 A cheaper way of calling home is to use a voice-over-IP application such as Skype.
-You’ll need the Skype application installed on your smartphone and you’ll need access to a wi-fi network.
+You’ll need to have the Skype application installed on your smartphone and you’ll need access to a wi-fi connection.

-If you don’t have access to a wi-fi network, it may be possible to make a Skype call over a 3G connection.
-A Skype voice call consumes approximately 0.55MB of data per minute.
-If you were to roam on your UK SIM card, the data charges would be approximately 25p/minute within the EU and £4.40/minute outside the EU.
-This should be added to the per-minute cost of using Skype’s service (the total amount is likely to be more expensive than making a standard phone call.
-If you have a SIM card purchased locally or if you’ve got a EU data roaming bundle, Skype calling over 3G can be a more realistic option.
+If you don’t have access to a wi-fi network, it may be possible to make a Skype phone call using a 3G/4G connection.
+A Skype voice call consumes approximately 0.55MB of data every minute.
+If you were to roam on a UK SIM card, the data charges would be approximately 10.9p/minute within the EU and £4.40/minute outside the EU.
+This should be added to the per-minute cost of using Skype’s service (the total amount is likely to be more expensive than making a normal phone call).
+If you were to instead use a SIM card purchased locally, Skype calling over 3G can be a more competitive option.

-Note that some mobile operators block the use of Skype on 3G.
-Skype calls are not always possible over 3G due to bandwidth limitations.
+Please note that some mobile operators block the use of Skype on a 3G connection.
+Skype calls are not always possible using 3G due to bandwidth limitations.

-The best way of avoiding voicemail charges whilst roaming is to turn it off.
+The best way of avoiding voicemail charges when travelling abroad is to temporarily disable the voicemail service.
 Call the following phone number to disable voicemail for your account: